 While many companies will say they have systems in place to reduce bots, it is still always going to be important for us as media buyers to eliminate placements we think are bots.

 For affiliates in CPA there is still a TON of money to be made in native ads.
 To avoid spending money on BOTS you need to have solid tracking systems in place.
-(I use cpv lab) We have done a complete course on Native Ads for CPA affiliates at http://cpadisplayacademy.com
+(I use cpv lab) We have done a complete course on Native Ads for CPA affiliates.

 It seems every conference I go to there are at least 10 new traffic sources who have popped up. (no pun intended) Pop traffic is still big and many claim it’s working well for them.
 I will never run it myself, and wouldn’t even recommend it.
 Campaigns die fast, the offers that convert there are shady, bots are rampant and competition is fierce.

 I am very careful in testing every traffic source out there since it can really eat up your time and budgets.
-I will be doing a few case studies inside the Powerhouse Affiliate Premium Members area on a couple new traffic sources and affiliate offers I found.
+I will be doing a few case studies inside the Affiliate Forum area on a couple new traffic sources and affiliate offers I found.
 You can see all my results.

 Do affiliates really make $50,000 a day or more?